TeamKickAss/Anki/README.md

 The following **required** functionality is completed:

 - [x] User presses sync button to update their flash cards, and upload flashcards they made.
-- [ ] User sees a profile page with how well they are doing studying for each deck.
 - [x] User can subscribe to decks.